The Complete Bruges Belgium Travel Guide

 Passport, VISA, and Immunization Requirements

-In order to assist you in navigating the legal requirements for visiting Belgium, I have included a link to my Belgium Passport, VISA, Customs, and Immunization Requirements for Visitors Guide as well as some information on the EU’s new ETIAS VISA requirements below for you to review.
-These guides will give you all of the information that you will need to meet the VISA, passport, customs, and immunizations requirements and recommendations for visiting Belgium.
+To assist you in navigating the legal requirements for visiting Belgium, I have included a link to my Belgium Passport, VISA, Customs, and Immunization Requirements Guide below for you to review.

 Packing Tips

-Top Things to See and Do
+Top Things to See and Do in Bruges, Belgium

 Bruges Travel Guide

-Two things that the city of Bruges is definitely not in short supply of is breathtaking views and fun things to do.
-If you are looking for a quiet place to get away, relax, enjoy the beauty, and have fun with family and loved ones, then you will be hard-pressed to find a better place in Europe than Bruges.
-Whether you choose to get out on the canals in a relaxing boat ride, take a walk thru the beautiful streets and do some shopping, or eat at one of the amazing restaurants in town, you will not have trouble finding things to do to fill your itinerary while in Bruges.
-If you are looking for some ideas, I have included a list of my favorite things to see and do in Bruges in my Bruges Belgium Travel Guide below for you to review.
+Whether you choose to get out on the canals on a relaxing boat ride, take a walk through the beautiful streets and do some shopping, or eat at one of the amazing restaurants in town, you will not have trouble finding things to do to fill your itinerary while in Bruges.
+If you are looking for some ideas, I have included a list of my favorite things to see and do in Bruges in my Bruges, Belgium Travel Guide below for you to review.

 Bruges Travel Guide - Top Things to See and Do Map